-When it comes to the question of doing your divorce there are so many factors to consider that to say that you definitely can or definitely cannot handle your divorce case would be a mistake.
-Let's begin today's blog post by discussing what we do know about being able to represent yourself in a Texas divorce.
+When it comes to doing your divorce, there are so many factors to consider that to say that you definitely can or definitely cannot handle your divorce case would be a mistake.
+Let's begin today's blog post by discussing what we know about representing yourself in a Texas divorce.
 Nothing is preventing you from representing yourself in divorce in our state.
 The law allows for you to represent yourself and not have an attorney in your divorce.
 So can we stop today's blog post right here and move on to something else?

-I would answer that question with uh no. Just because you are legally able to represent yourself in a divorce does not mean that you should do so.
-No matter what circumstances you find yourself in a divorce is a major event in your life it is something that you should take seriously.
-I realize that you may have people in your life who are in one year telling you that you can represent yourself but I would like to be able to be the voice in your other ear telling you to tap the brakes and proceed carefully when considering not having an attorney with you in a Texas divorce.
+I would answer that question with uh no. Just because you can legally represent yourself in a divorce does not mean that you should do so.
+No matter what circumstances you find yourself in, a divorce is a major event in your life; it is something that you should take seriously.
+I realize that you may have people in your life who are telling you that you can represent yourself in one year.
+Still, I would like to be able to be the voice in your other ear telling you to tap the brakes and proceed carefully when considering not having an attorney with you in a Texas divorce.

 Time is a finite resource

 We all only have 24 hours in a day to handle the business we need to.
 More importantly, we have 24 hours in a day to spend time doing the things that make life truly fulfilling.
-Things like spending time with your family, going to church, enjoying a nice meal, watching a ball game and things of this nature are the non-work activities that lead to a more complete in fulfilling life.
-We all balance these activities against those activities like work to build a life that is well-rounded or we can accomplish goals and spend time with those that we love.
+Things like spending time with your family, going to church, enjoying a nice meal, watching a ball game, and things of this nature are the non-work activities that lead to a more complete, fulfilling life.
+We all balance these activities against those activities like work to build a well-rounded life, or we can accomplish goals and spend time with those we love.
 This is a reality that should not be discounted when it comes to planning your divorce.

-If you find yourself in a position where you are staring down the barrel of a divorce then you should consider the divorce has one more activity that is going to take up time in your day.
-No matter what sort of divorce case you anticipate that yours will be I can almost promise you that it is going to take you longer to complete the case than you think about right now.
-That's not to say that your divorce is going to be full of acrimony and fighting with your spouse but anyone who is ever tried to operate a small business could tell you that things in business typically take twice as long to complete as you planned for, cost twice as much money and you should understand that you are not the exception to that rule.
-While I will not apply this rule 100% to divorce cases I can tell you that most people believe their divorce will be over sooner than it really will be and end up planning for costs that are not strictly accounted for in the divorce itself.
+If you find yourself in a position where you are staring down the barrel of a divorce, you should consider the divorce has one more activity that will take up time in your day.
+No matter what sort of divorce case you anticipate that yours will be, I can almost promise you that it will take you longer to complete the case than you think about right now.
+That's not to say that your divorce is going to be full of acrimony and fighting with your spouse.
+Still, anyone who is ever tried to operate a small business could tell you that things typically take twice as long to complete as you planned for, cost twice as much money, and you should understand that you are not the exception to that rule.
+While I will not apply this rule 100% to divorce cases, I can tell you that most people believe their divorce will be over sooner than it really will be and end up planning for costs that are not strictly accounted for in the divorce itself.

-Sometimes I think we as a society can be skeptical of professionals in the sense that it is believed that we can do so much for ourselves that we instead push off onto others.
+Sometimes I think we as a society can be skeptical of professionals because it is believed that we can do so much for ourselves that we instead push off onto others.
 However, I would ask you if you feel comfortable fixing the engine in your car, pulling up a tooth of your own, or going into the most important legal issue of your life without someone who has knowledge and experience in that area?
-If you are being honest with yourself I think you would answer this question in a negative.
-You should not feel comfortable going into a divorce if you do not know the law and no experience in handling divorce cases.
+If you are honest with yourself, I think you would answer this question in a negative.
+You should not feel comfortable going into a divorce if you do not know the law and have no experience in handling divorce cases.

-While you are learning the steps of a divorce, putting the time into actually drafting and filing documents all the while negotiating with your spouse or their attorney you are losing time that you could have devoted to your family, your job, or other endeavors that are more pleasant and enjoyable than a divorce.
+While you are learning the steps of a divorce, putting the time into actually drafting and filing documents, all the while negotiating with your spouse or their attorney, you are losing time that you could have devoted to your family, your job, or other endeavors that are more pleasant than a divorce.
 For some folks, this may be a tradeoff that you are willing to make.
-If you have time in abundance or a great deal of patience then you may be able to proceed with the divorce without representation.
+If you have time in abundance or a great deal of patience, then you may be able to proceed with the divorce without representation.

 However, in my experience as a family law attorney, most people do not fall into this category.
 Most of us have responsibilities that extend far beyond a divorce case.
 That is true even if the divorce case is the most important thing in your life at this time.
-For most of us, we could not afford to spend an additional two or three hours every day working on a divorce case.
+We could not afford to spend an additional two or three hours every day working on a divorce case for most of us.
 There is no prize at the end of divorce for having completed the case without an attorney.
 Likewise, as we have already established, but the court or an opposing attorney will not go any easier on you in the case because you are not a lawyer in are not represented by counsel in the divorce

 when it comes to managing a timeline in your divorce case the best recommendation that I can make for you is to consider your life overall in determining whether or not you can afford to give up the time necessary to devote to a divorce.
 The divorce takes up enough time as it is even when you have an attorney.
 Going the distance in a divorce without a lawyer is certainly a risk.
-Many of our clients here at the Law Office of Bryan Fagan began their divorce cases without an attorney and hired our office subsequently after it became apparent that they were not capable of continuing the case without a lawyer.
+Many of our clients here at the Law Office of Bryan Fagan began their divorce cases without an attorney.
+They subsequently hired our office after it became apparent that they could not continue the case without a lawyer.

-Not being able to represent yourself in a divorce does not mean that you aren't intelligent or a functional adult.
+Not representing yourself in a divorce does not mean that you aren't intelligent or a functional adult.
 The reality is that a divorce is a process just like anything else in the world.
-If you are unfamiliar with the process then you may not be able to learn it well enough to succeed in representing yourself on your first try.
+If you are unfamiliar with the process, you may not be able to learn it well enough to represent yourself on your first try.
 It is a tremendous risk to your family into your finances to represent yourself in a divorce with zero experience.
-This is especially true when he lives in our area and there is an abundance of options for you to choose from when it comes to representation in a divorce.
+This is especially true when he lives in our area, and there is an abundance of options for you to choose from when it comes to representation in a divorce.

 Do divorce lawyers all charge a lot of money?

 This is the question that should follow logically from the last question that we asked.
 I am willing to bet that the number one reason you are considering foregoing an attorney on your case is due to cost.
 Most people who hire attorneys will tell you that the lawyer costs a lot of money.
-Now, what is a "lot" of money will vary depending on who you are asking and really on what season of their life you are asking them in.
-It is tricky to rely upon what other people tell you about what costs a lot and what costs a little.
+What is a "lot" of money will vary depending on who you are asking and what season of their life you are asking them in?
+It is tricky to rely upon what other people tell you about what costs a lot and a little.

 The reality is that hiring an attorney most of the time does involve spending some money.
-Attorneys typically charge for their services in representing you as a client but you may be able to find an attorney who is willing to represent you at no cost or no cost depending on your circumstances.
-It is up to you, however, to perform the research to find these sorts of attorneys because they are few and far between.
+Attorneys typically charge for their services in representing you as a client.
+Still, you may be able to find an attorney who is willing to represent you at no cost or no cost, depending on your circumstances.
+However, it is up to you to perform the research to find these sorts of attorneys because they are few and far between.

-There is no typical divorce and therefore I would not feel comfortable telling you what a typical divorce ends up costing.
+There is no typical divorce, and therefore, I would not feel comfortable telling you what a typical divorce ends up costing.
 The amount of money that you're divorced ends up costing will be a function of the circumstances of your case, that I'm required to work through the issues of your case and the length of your case.
-If you and your spouse can negotiate well and can sort through the issues of your case without a trial then your case will cost much less.
-However, if your case requires a temporary orders hearing as well as a trial then you can expect to pay more than a person whose case does not require judicial intervention.
+If you and your spouse can negotiate well and sort through your case's issues without a trial, then your case will cost much less.
+However, if your case requires a temporary orders hearing as well as a trial, then you can expect to pay more than a person whose case does not require judicial intervention.

-What I would recommend you do is to take some time to interview attorneys and to determine how much that attorney charges both for a retainer and by the hour.
+I would recommend you take some time to interview attorneys and determine how much that attorney charges both for a retainer and by the hour.
 From there, you can perform the basic arithmetic to figure out what your divorce may end up costing.
-Based on your circumstances and what your budget is you will almost surely be able to find an attorney who can work with you on representation.
+Based on your circumstances and your budget, you will almost surely be able to find an attorney who can work with you on representation.
 Remember that it never hurts to ask an attorney if they can charge you based on a sliding scale or on a different basis than what a typical contract calls for.

 Another factor for you to consider is that many divorce attorneys represent clients based on limited scope arrangements.
-This means that the attorney would be able to draft documents for you, attend hearings for you or simply review the documents drafted by another attorney.
-If you do not want to hire your attorney then this may be a preferable option for you.
+This means that the attorney would draft documents for you, attend hearings, or review the documents drafted by another attorney.
+If you do not want to hire your attorney, this may be a preferable option.

 Questions about the material shared in today's blog post?
 Contact the Law Office of Bryan Fagan

-Our attorneys and staff take a great deal of pride in serving our community and you can find our attorneys in the family law courts of southeast Texas daily.
-Thank you for your interest in our law practice and we hope that you will join us again tomorrow as we continue to share additional information about the world of Texas family law.
+Our attorneys and staff take a great deal of pride in serving our community, and you can find our attorneys in the family law courts of southeast Texas daily.
+I appreciate your interest in our law practice.
+We hope that you will join us again tomorrow as we continue to share additional information about the world of Texas family law.